 - failure to hand-signal before making a turn (NRS 484B.768),

 - failure to stay in the right-most side of the road (NRS 484B.777), or

 - failure to have working lamps, reflectors, and breaks (NRS 484B.783)

-Most biking violations such as these are charged as misdemeanors in Nevada.
+Most biking violations such as these are charged as misdemeanors.
 The penalties include:

 - up to 6 months in jail, and/or

 The best ways to fight reckless endangerment charges in Nevada CUI cases depend on the specific facts.
 The most common defense strategy is arguing that the defendant was not acting “in willful and wanton disregard of the safety of persons or property.”

 Example: Sally rides her bike to a bar at Green Valley Ranch, where she orders one beer.
 Later a law enforcement officer sees Sally leaving the bar and beginning to bike home.
 Assuming Sally is drunk, the officer stops her and books her at Henderson Detention Center for reckless endangerment.